741 Colonel Ledyard Highway

 they have been paying invoices.
 He stated that Mr. Masalin would be contacting

-probably be a couple of more months before they would have the design work
+would probably be a couple more months before they would have the design work

-completed, explaining that they had some advantage for Phase III because it would
+completed.
+He noted that they had some advantage for Phase III because the laying of

 · Town Hall Exterior Locking Doors $23,000 ARPA Funding - Public Works